stefanprodan/WebApiThrottle/README.md

 ### Storing throttle metrics

 WebApiThrottle stores all request data in-memory using ASP.NET Cache when hosted in IIS or Runtime MemoryCache when self-hosted with Owin.
-If you want to change the storage to
-Velocity, MemCache or a NoSQL database, all you have to do is create your own repository by implementing the IThrottleRepository interface.
+If you want to change the storage to Velocity, Redis or a NoSQL database, all you have to do is create your own repository by implementing the IThrottleRepository interface.

 ``` cs
 public interface IThrottleRepository